-Explanatory note (4): Any sanction granted under Article 2.1 shall amount solely to recognition of the cricket match or event in question as Approved Cricket, and shall not amount to or be construed as approval by the granting body (or the ICC) of any of the safety or security or other arrangements for the match or event.
+Explanatory note (4): Any sanction granted under Article 2.1 shall amount solely to recognition of the cricket match or event in question as Approved Cricket, and shall not amount to or be construed as approval by the granting body of any of the safety or security or other arrangements for the match or event.
 Instead, those arrangements shall remain the sole responsibility of the event organiser.

-- 2.2 Where the ICC is required to issue an ICC NOC for a Special Domestic Event pursuant to Article 2.1.4, the ICC NOC will only be granted in circumstances where the following conditions are met: - 2.2.1 The National Cricket Federation under whose jurisdiction the match or event is to be staged must support (i.e. approve) the match or event and must accept that it is responsible, and will be ultimately accountable, for the staging of the match or event to the extent set out in these Regulations.
-In addition, where the match or event is held under the jurisdiction of one National Cricket Federation but physically takes place (in whole or part) in the territory of another National Cricket Federation, the sanctioning of the match or event must be supported by both National Cricket Federations in question;
+2.2 Where the ICC is required to sanction Special Domestic T20 Events pursuant to Article 2.1.4.2, the ICC's sanction will only be granted in circumstances where the following conditions are met:

-Explanatory note: to satisfy the ICC of this support/approval, the application for the ICC NOC must be signed by both an authorised representative of the National Cricket Federation under whose jurisdiction the match or event is taking place and, where applicable, (i) an authorised representative of the organiser or promoter of the event, and/or (ii) an authorised representative of the National Cricket Federation in whose territory the match or event is taking place.
+2.2.1 The National Cricket Federation under whose jurisdiction the match or event is to be staged must support (i.e. approve) the match or event.
+In addition, where the match or event is held under the jurisdiction of one National Cricket Federation but physically takes place in the territory of another National Cricket Federation, the sanctioning of the match or event must be supported by both National Cricket Federations in question;

-- 2.2.2 The match or event will be staged (i) at venues that have previously hosted State, County, Divisional, Provincial or Regional level cricket in the relevant territory, or at an existing international venue (which has hosted T20Is, ODIs and/or Test Matches), and (ii) in accordance with the Minimum Event Staging Standards, and appropriate mechanisms must be in place to enable the Member(s) to enforce and to address any non-compliance with those standards. - 2.2.3 The match or event is consistent with the Fundamental Imperatives and will contribute to the National Cricket Federation's strategy for the development of cricket in its territory, and/or will advance a charitable or benevolent purpose.
-This includes meeting each of the following conditions:
+Explanatory note: to satisfy the ICC of this support/approval, the application for sanctioning must be signed by both an authorised representative of the National Cricket Federation under whose jurisdiction the match or event is taking place and, where applicable, (i) an authorised representative of the organiser or promoter of the event, and/or (ii) an authorised representative of the National Cricket Federation in whose territory the match or event is taking place.

-2.2.3.1 To ensure the match or event provides sufficient playing opportunities for players who are affiliated to the National Cricket Federation organising and/or under whose jurisdiction the match or event is taking place, each team must include in the playing eleven for each of its matches in the event at least seven players who are either affiliated to the National Cricket Federation who is organising the match or event or an Associate Member; and
+- 2.2.2 The match or event will be staged in accordance with the Minimum Event Staging Standards, and appropriate mechanisms are in place that enable the Member(s) to enforce and to address any non-compliance with those standards. - 2.2.3 The match or event is consistent with the Fundamental Imperatives and will contribute to the National Cricket Federation's strategy for the development of cricket in its territory, and/or will advance a charitable or benevolent purpose.
+This includes meeting each of the following conditions: - 2.2.3.1 To ensure the match or event provides sufficient playing opportunities for players who are affiliated to the National Cricket Federation organising and/or under whose jurisdiction the match or event is taking place, each team must include in the playing eleven for each of its matches in the event at least seven players who are either affiliated to the National Cricket Federation who is organising the match or event or an Associate Member; and